 The Charlotte Air Cargo Center at CLT is the region's 570,000 square feet premier air cargo facility.
 Commended for its low fee structure and ability to accommodate all types of aircraft carriers, the cargo center houses more than 60 freight forwarders, custom house brokers, and international service providers.
 It also offers a full range of international support resources, including U.S. Customs and Border Protection.

 Designed as a business and industrial alternative to CLT, Rock Hill is home to the Rock Hill-York County Airport.
-Featuring a 5,500 square foot IFR certified terminal and 100 foot runway, the airport offers quick, streamlined arrival and departure capabilities for general aviation.
+Featuring a 5,500 feet long X 100 feet wide IFR certified runway, the airport offers quick, streamlined arrival and departure capabilities for general aviation.
 It also features a 7,200 square foot terminal building with a pilot lounge and shop, flight planning facilities, and a large conference room—perfect for business travelers!

 Rock Hill is directly connected to Charlotte, NC, and the SC state capitol of Columbia via Interstate 77, an eight lane major thoroughfare.
 I-77 also connects Rock Hill to Interstate 485, which circles around Charlotte, and Interstate 85, which creates an important link to Atlanta, GA, and Raleigh-Durham, NC.